 Then, you have the other parts of NLP which are natural language understanding and natural language generation.
 These are what enable chatbots to understand our conversations and questions and be able to converse back.
 This is done through advanced machine code that is able to break down, segment, compare, and run an enormous amount of computations to process and generate language.

 Last but not least, you have machine learning and deep learning which are sophisticated models and networks of models utilising advanced statistical models amongst other techniques that aim to learn and apply new information to utilise over time.
 As you can see, there is a lot going on behind a powerful chatbot.

 One of the interesting things I have come to realise when I started diving into the world of chatbots, is the wide range of variance in capabilities out there.
 From very simple chatbots that barely greet you and wish you a good day, to chatbots that can pretty much engage in a sophisticated and intellectual conversations, there is something for everyone.

-There are two ways to improve ROAS and return on your marketing investment.
+There are two ways to improve ROI and the effectiveness of your marketing strategy.
 The first is through optimisations on the front-end of your PPC campaign or any traffic generation activities like SEO and content marketing.
 The front-end optimisations are things you could do to get more traffic for less cost.
-In Google Ads for example, adjusting your bidding strategies or further segmenting your ad groups or adding negative keywords; are all examples of front-end optimisations.
+In Google Ads, for example, adjusting your bidding strategies or further segmenting your ad groups or adding negative keywords; are all examples of front-end optimisations.